 Is a BMX Bike The Best Choice For Your Child?

-BMX bikes are the obvious choice for families wanting to race BMX or who want to learn tricks or play at the skatepark.
+BMX bikes are the obvious choice for families who want to learn tricks or play at the skatepark.
 If that’s your family, then look no further than this list.

 That said, we see far too many parents choose a BMX bike for their child when their kiddo would be better served by a traditional 12″ or 14″ pedal bike.
 These kids are just learning to ride a bike or are going to be joining their family for rides on the bike path or to the ice cream shop.
 If that’s your family, check out our list of traditional recreational bikes instead.